binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ![](images/HandsOnHack.png)

  One of the simplest and quickest vulnerabilities to fix is SQL Injection, yet it is still top of the hit lists.
 I am going to hammer this home some more.
+Also checkout the podcast I hosted with [Haroon Meer](https://twitter.com/haroonmeer) as guest on Network Security for Software Engineering Radio.
+Haroon used SQLi for data exfiltration.

 I> ## Synopsis
 I>